Let’s get one thing straight. This is not just another WPforms review from a salesperson looking to make affiliate income on your purchase.

 - Form Templates Pack Addon – Pre-built form templates.

-- AWeber Addon – Create an Aweber signup form within WordPress.
+- AWeber Addon – Create an AWeber signup form within WordPress.

 - Conversational Forms Add-on – Create a more human-friendly web form to improve conversion.